The Englund Gambit: Trick or Trap?

 Nf3 or 2. c4

-White simply ignores the pawn and continues with normal development.
+White just blithely ignores the pawn and develops, as normal.

 B. Accepting the Gambit